elimelt/notes/operating-systems/v1-kernels-and-processes/2-the-kernel-abstraction.md

 has condition codes that are modified as a by-product of executing instructions; the eflags register also has other flags that control the processor's behavior, such as whether interrupts are masked or not"

+1. *Mask interrupts* to prevent the processor from being interrupted while switching modes
+2. *Save the current state* of the user program on the interrupt stack, including the stack pointer, execution flags, and instruction pointer, all to temp hardware registers
+3. *Switch onto kernel interrupt stack*  by changing the stack pointer to point to its base address
+4. *Push the current state* of the user program onto the kernel interrupt stack
+5. *Optionally save an error code* if this was an exception with one.
+6. *Invoke interrupt handler* by jumping to the correct entry in the interrupt vector table

+The interrupt handle also saves some registers to its own stack before executing any code that might overwrite the processor state (callee-saved registers).

+Once finished executing, the callee then pops the registers off the stack, restoring the interrupted process state, excluding the program counter, execution flags, and stack pointer.
+The interrupt handler then executes a `iret` instruction, which restores those aforementioned elements of state, fully restoring the interrupted process.

+*Note...* for exceptions that signal instructions in the kernel, the handler will modify the program counter to point to the instruction **after** the exception occurred, so as to prevent an infinite loop.

+## Implementing Secure System Calls

+OS kernel constructs restricted enviornment for process execution.
+Any time a process needs to execute something outside of its *protection domain*, it requests the OS do so on its behalf using a **system call**.

+**System calls** are the primary interface between user programs and the OS.
+When the user program makes a call, the library code will *trap* into kernel mode, and the kernel will execute the system call handler.
+System calls generally try to appear as a normal function call thorughout a library and often use **stubs** to mediate between the user program and the kernel.
+This allows the following flow:

+1. User calls function in library (user stub)
+2. Stub fills in code for system call, and traps into kernel mode
+3. Hardware transfers control to kernel and finds correct system call handler (kernel stub), which checks args and then executes the correct system call
+4. Syscall returns to kernel stub, which returns to user stub's next instruction, which returns to the user program